rotkodr3d/my-curriculum/README.md

 If you want to persist data into a db, you should start the application with the spring profile 'with_db'.
 This profile enables the DatabaseConfiguration class which configures the jdbc driver and connects to a mysql db.
-When you start the application with the db profile make sure that mysql is running, otherwise will encounter some exceptions and the application won't start.
+When you start the application with the db profile make sure that mysql is running, otherwise you will encounter some exceptions and the application won't start.